-Soft, light and delicious Savory Pizza Muffins are loaded with cheese, veggies and pizza seasonings.
-It’s ‘THE’ perfect grab-and-go breakfast that tastes ah-mazing!
+Soft, light and delicious Savory Pizza Muffins loaded with cheese, veggies and pizza seasonings is ‘THE’ perfect grab-and-go breakfast that tastes ah-mazing!

-School mornings are super busy and I am always on the lookout for simple, on-the-go breakfast recipes.
+School mornings are super busy, and I am always on the lookout for simple, on-the-go breakfast recipes.
 Breakfast recipes that can be eaten at the table or on the way to school.
 And Savory Pizza muffins perfectly fits the bill.
-They are packed with flavor and can be prepared in less than 30 minutes!
+They are packed with flavor and comes together in less than 30 minutes!

 - no fermentation